 'MSExchangeIS ((###)) The database engine found a bad page.'

 A 'bad page link' may be caused by a severe disk crash or a bug in Exchange.
 This is also seen when you try to replay incorrect transaction log files after restoring your database from a backup.

 In order to fix this issue, you can follow any of the given resolutions:

-In case the aforementioned methods are unable to resolve Exchange error 327, use Stellar Phoenix Mailbox Exchange Recovery Utility to eliminates the corruption in your database.
+In case the aforementioned methods are unable to resolve Exchange error 327, use Stellar Repair for Exchange Utility to eliminates the corruption in your database.
 The software repairs your damaged Exchange database and restores all inaccessible user mailboxes as Outlook PST files in your system.
 It uses a proprietary mechanism to repair Unicode-formatted EDB files and save the recovered objects to a user-specified location.
 You should follow the below procedure to repair your corrupt Exchange database using this program: